Confidence and discoveries with e-values: Introduction

 \section{Introduction}

-In this paper we systematically review the existing approaches to confidence regions and explain how they apply to bounding the number of false discoveries in multiple hypothesis testing.
-Starting from the introduction of confidence regions in the work of Jerzy Neyman (\citeyear{Neyman:1937}), confidence estimation and hypothesis testing have been regarded as dual tasks.
-Therefore, we start our discussion from hypothesis testing and then extend it to confidence estimation.
+Starting from the introduction of confidence regions in the work of Jerzy Neyman \citeyr{Neyman:1934}, confidence estimation and hypothesis testing have been regarded as dual tasks.
+We start our discussion from hypothesis testing and then extend it to confidence estimation.

 The usual approaches to hypothesis testing and confidence estimation are based on \p-values, but our emphasis will be on alternative approaches based on \e-values, as discussed in, e.g., \citet{Shafer:2021} (who uses ``betting score'' for our ``\e-value''), \citet[Section 11.5]{Shafer/Vovk:2019} (who use ``Skeptic's capital''), \citet{Grunwald/etal:arXiv1906}, and \citet{Vovk/Wang:2021} (who proposed the term ``\e-values'').